-Join Steve Simon for an in-depth discussion in this video Configuring back button autofocus, part of Performance Tuning the Nikon D5500.
+Join Steve Simon for an in-depth discussion in this video Configuring back button autofocus, part of Nikon D5500: Tips, Tricks, & Techniques.

 - I've been a back button autofocuser since I was first made aware of the technique quite a long time ago.
 And you know what?
 Even though back button autofocusing comes from the more professional, fast-action world of sports and wildlife photography, Nikon has allowed us, with the D5500 to disengage focus from the shutter button and program the little AE-L/AF-L button to take over focusing duties.
 This is what back button autofocusing is.
 Once you do this, you'll experience the difference and you'll never go back.